 From there, The Strip winds itself North 4.2 miles to its northernmost point, the Stratosphere, in an area that was the birthplace of The Strip.

 From it’s northernmost point going south, the next nearest Strip casino is the Sahara Las Vegas.
 That is followed by a somewhat desolate, empty .8 mile-long walk south to Circus Circus.
-In between you pass a few souvenir stores, some timeshares, vacant parcels, one newly-remodeled casino (The SLS Las Vegas), and one casino that was stopped halfway through construction (Fontainbleau).
+In between you pass a few souvenir stores, some timeshare properties, vacant parcels, and one casino that was stopped halfway through construction (Fontainbleau).
 Although many people do walk it, I don’t recommend it at night.

 In June of 2000, Las Vegas Boulevard was named by the Federal Highway Administration as an “All-American Road.”
 There are just 31 of these in the United States.